paulvha/apollo3/ble_amdtp_raspPi/amdtc/Readme.md

 Once you have installed and compiled Bluez, then :

-cd bluez-5.52 (or what your version might be) copy the 'amdtc'-directory as a directory in this bluez directory cd btble
+cd bluez-5.52 (or what your version might be) copy the 'amdtc' directory as a directory in this bluez directory cd amdtc

 optional : update permissions : chmod +x make_BTBLE
 compile : ./make_amdtc

+# Versioning

+## paulvha / February 2020 / Version 1.0
+ * initial version

+## paulvha / October 2020 / Version 3.0
+ * Based on the complete change in version 2.0.1 changes have been made to work with the new amdtp-server

+# To run

 to execute type :
 ./amdtc -b 56:77:88:23:AB:EF -I (with the correct destination address) to